mongodb/specifications/source/crud/crud.rst

     return numberToReturn;
   }

-Because of this anomoly in the wire protocol, it is up to the driver to enforce the user-specified limit.
+Because of this anomaly in the wire protocol, it is up to the driver to enforce the user-specified limit.
 Each driver MUST keep track of how many documents have been iterated and stop iterating once the limit has been reached.
 When the limit has been reached, if the cursor is still open, a driver MUST send the OP_KILLCURSORS wire protocol message.

 Write
 -----